samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training/Week 1/RECORD COUNTS & DISTINCT VALUES.md

 ### UNIQUE COMLUMN VALUES

 - SELECT
-- DISTINCT rating
+- DISTINCT rating (column.name) (We use distinct when we want to look for unique values within a column)
-- if count of unique values COUNT (DISTINCT category)AS item_name etc
+- if count of unique values COUNT (DISTINCT category) AS item_name etc
 - FROM dvd_rentals.film_list (removes diplucates)

+### COUNT DISTINCT

+- SELECT
+- DISTINCT col 1, col 2
+- FROM table.name

 ### GROUP BY COUNT
 - IF QUESTION asks frequency it is asking for the COUNT, does not check for null